websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/overriding-osgi-services.md

 After gathering the requisite service and reference details, you can use them to override an existing service.

-## Create an OSGi Service with the Gathered Details
+## Creating an OSGi Service with the Gathered Details

 Follow these steps to create an OSGi service for overriding an existing service: